 My plan for the Jacksonville Jaguars as we approach the start of the 2013 NFL calendar year:

 Finances: The Jaguars have about $24 million in salary-cap room, so they don’t have a huge issue.
 But they are carrying several contracts that are too hefty.
-Laurent Robinson is overpaid, but a year into his deal they are unlikely to bail.
+Laurent Robinson is overpaid, but they are a year into his deal and unlikely to bail.
 Tight end Marcedes Lewis and guard Uche Nwaneri are too costly, both due base salaries of more than $4 million this season.
 Linebacker Paul Posluszny ($6.5 million base), Dawan Landry ($5.4 million) and cornerback Aaron Ross ($3.75 million) are also costly.
 I’d make no money moves until my coaches have time with the team on the field for a thorough assessment and see some of the alternatives brought in.

 Continuity: Re-sign outside linebacker Daryl Smith.
-He’s been a very solid player for the franchise, and because he was hurt for 14 games last year, his price is going to be discounted.
+He’s been a very solid player for the franchise, and because he was hurt for 14 games last season, his price is going to be discounted.
 Re-sign cornerback Derek Cox, ideally to an incentive-laden deal tied to his availability.
 Hope he’ll give you a chance to match if someone else gives him a better offer.
 He’s a great player but it’s hard to invest in a guy who misses so much time.

 Turnover: Allow the rest of the free-agent class to hit the market and wish it well.
 If a player like defensive tackle Terrance Knighton or fullback Greg Jones doesn’t find what he wants out there and remains available later, consider an offer down the road.

 Draft: The No. 2 spot is a toughie, because clear choices at the top of this draft have not emerged.
 There is defensive line talent, however, and the pass rush is a longstanding issue the new regime is inheriting.
 That first pick needs to be able to rush the passer or be a long-term fixture on the offensive line.
-Needs are so wide ranging, there are few spots the Jaguars need to avoid.
-Although I'm not happy with the quarterback situation, I would not feel I had to have one unless I felt I saw a real value in the second or third round.
+Needs are so wide-ranging, there are few spots the Jaguars need to avoid.
+Although I'm not happy with the quarterback situation, I would not feel I had to have another one unless I saw a real value in the second or third round.